navjotjsingh/nspeaks/content/posts/install-mongodb-ubuntu-2204.md

 title: "Install Mongodb in Ubuntu 22.04"
 date: 2022-08-28T14:01:23+05:30
 description: How to Install MongoDB in Ubuntu 22.04 system.
+summary: How to Install MongoDB on Ubuntu 22.04 using official methods
 category:
     - linux
     - tutorials